tetratelabs/istio-0to60/docs/security.md

     !!! tip

-        Strict mtls can be enabled globally by setting the namespace to the name of the istio root namespace, which by default is `istio-system`
+        Strict mtls can be enabled globally by setting the namespace to the name of the Istio root namespace, which by default is `istio-system`

 1. Verify that the peer authentication has been applied.